Machine Learning-Based CSI Feedback With Variable Length in FDD Massive MIMO: Numerical Results

 \subsection{Performance Evaluation}

 We now assess the performance of our \gls{pca}-based \gls{csi} feedback strategy.
 Experimentally, we noticed that the two modifications proposed in Section~\ref{sec:overhead} do not impact visibly the performance if $\eta\approx 16$ or less.
 Thus, the performance reported here refers to our proposed \gls{csi} feedback strategy including the two modifications with $\eta=16$, unless otherwise specified.
 First of all, we inspect how the feedback bits are allocated to the principal components.
-In Fig.~\ref{fig:b}, we report a graphical representation of the vector $\mathbf{b}$ resulting from Algorithm~\ref{alg:bit-allocation} applied to four different values of $B$.
+In Fig.~\ref{fig:b}, we report a graphical representation of the vector $\mathbf{b}$ resulting from Alg.~\ref{alg:bit-allocation} applied to four different values of $B$.
 As expected, we observe that the number of considered principal components $N_{P}$ and the number of bits assigned to the first principal component $b_{1}$ increase as $B$ increases.

-In Fig.~\ref{fig:nmse-rho}, the \gls{nmse} and the cosine similarity $\rho$ between the reconstructed and the true downlink channel matrices are reported.
-These \glspl{cdf}, calculated over the whole test set, show that the reconstruction quality increases with $B$, and that, more importantly, no performance upper bound is present.
+Fig.~\ref{fig:nmse-rho-ber} reports the \glspl{cdf} of the \gls{nmse} and the cosine similarity $\rho$ between the reconstructed and the true downlink channel matrices.
+Besides, we plot the \gls{ber} obtained in downlink by precoding uncoded \gls{bpsk} symbols according to the reconstructed \gls{csi}.
+The \glspl{cdf}, calculated over the whole test set, and the obtained \gls{ber} show that the reconstruction quality increases with $B$, and that, more importantly, no performance upper bound is present.
+When the \gls{ber} metric is considered, the only performance upper bound present is given by the \gls{ber} obtained with perfect \gls{csi}.
 In fact, $B$ could be potentially increased until all the principal components are considered to embed the \gls{csi}.
 In this extreme case, approximately perfect channel reconstruction could be achieved.
 This property cannot be found in \gls{dl} strategies recently proposed for \gls{csi} feedback.
 In these strategies, the reconstruction quality is always bounded by the latent space dimensionality, which is fixed regardless of the value of $B$.

+Now, we investigate how the channel reconstruction quality varies according to the antenna number $N_A$ and subcarrier number $N_C$.
+To this end, we consider four different \gls{csi} dimensions $N_A\times N_C$, namely $32\times 80$, $32\times 160$, $64\times 80$, and $64\times 160$.
+We show the reconstruction quality in terms of cosine similarity obtained for these channels when $B=512$ and $B=1024$ feedback bits are used in Fig.~\ref{fig:NANC-Ntrain} (left).
+As expected, the reconstruction quality is higher for \gls{csi} matrices with lower dimensionalities.
+We also observe that the channels with dimensions $32\times 160$ are better reconstructed than the channels with dimensions $64\times 80$, despite these two types of channel matrices have the same number of entries.
+The reason is that frequency correlation is higher than spatial correlation in an \gls{ofdm} channel matrix, as also noticed in \cite{wen18}.
+Thus, the information along the frequency dimension can be compressed more efficiently.